Gifu National College of Technology

 Mar.
 1985 Welfare Hall "Ibuki" was erected.

 Apr.
-1988 Department of Electronic Control Engineering was established.
+1988 Deparment of Electronic Control Engineering was established.

 Apr.
 1992 The five-day school week system was introduced.

 Oct.
-1992 The agreement for the interchange of the academic affairs with Dong Yang Technical College, Korea.
+1992 The international academic exchange agreement with Dongyang Mirae University (former Dong Yang Technical College), Korea.

 Apr.
 1993 Restructuring of Department of Civil Engineering.